-Information for Applicants for Industrial Revenue Bond Financing
+Background Information for Applicants for Industrial Bond Financing

-To carry out its goal of developing commerce and promoting the safety, health and welfare of those who live and work in Virginia, the Fairfax County Economic Development Authority (FCEDA) has the authority to issue revenue bonds to be used in financing the acquisition, construction or equipping of various types of facilities.
-In order to qualify, a facility must be one of the following: a non-profit 501(c)(3) entity or a for-profit "manufacturing facility," as defined by the Internal Revenue Code.
+To carry out its purposes of promoting industry, developing trade, and promoting the safety, health and welfare of the inhabitants of Virginia, the Fairfax County Economic Development Authority (“EDA”) has the authority to issue revenue bonds to be used in financing the acquisition, construction or equipping of various types of facilities.
+In order to qualify, a facility must be one of the following: (1) a non-profit 501(c)(3) entity; or (2) a for-profit “manufacturing facility”, as defined by the IRS Code.

-The following information is provided to applicants for tax-exempt financing through bonds issued by the FCEDA.
-The FCEDA does not provide any funds for the financing of facilities.
-It is the applicant's responsibility to locate a source of funding.
-The applicant can do so either by applying directly to financial institutions or by using the services of an underwriter.
+Applicants should understand that the EDA does not itself provide any funds for the financing of facilities.
+It is the applicant’s responsibility to locate a source of funding.
+The applicant can do so either by applying directing to financial institutions or by using the services of an underwriter.

-Furthermore, the FCEDA cannot guarantee that the bonds that it issues will qualify for exemption from taxation under the Internal Revenue Code.
+Furthermore, the EDA cannot guarantee that the bonds that it issues will qualify for exemption from taxation under the Internal Revenue Code.
 All applicants are strongly encouraged to seek the assistance of bond counsel early in the application process to assure that the bonds, once issued, will be exempt from taxation.
-The FCEDA does not render tax advice or opinions to applicants.
+The EDA does not render tax advice or opinions to applicants.

 Steps in the Application Process

 While there may be some variation in the timing and sequence of events leading up to issuance of the bonds, the process normally proceeds as follows: